Francesca Borrelli Johnson had a passion for the environment, for cleaning streams in Baltimore County and working to help the world around her.

 Her death in 2004 kept the 35-year-old from fulfilling her ambitions, but her dream of protecting the environment will live on when the Francesca Borrelli Johnson Wetlands Classroom opens next Sunday at the Hashawha Environmental Center near Westminster.

-A building that was once used for storage will host students, who will examine the plants and animals that subsist in the center's streams and ponds.
+A building that was once used for storage will host students, who will examine the plants and animals that live in the center's streams and ponds.

-She died that December of injuries suffered in a car accident.
-Her parents started a fund in her name, and the money raised since then has gone into scholarships - and subsidized much of the cost of Hashawha's wetlands classroom.
+Johnson died in December 2004 of injuries suffered in a car accident.
+Her parents established a fund in her name, and the money raised since then has gone into scholarships - and subsidized much of the cost of Hashawha's wetlands classroom.

 The classroom occupies a room in a barn that sits on a hill overlooking Lake Hashawha, the largest of the center's three man-made lakes.
 From the building, a nearby wooden ramp leads to a boardwalk that crosses through the wetlands and leads to the water.

 The wetlands, which were also man-made, have grown into a self-sustaining ecosystem, a habitat for numerous species of plant and wildlife.